 Can you discuss the differences between the flywheel model and the funnel model in marketing, and why it is your belief that the flywheel model is most relevant for SaaS businesses?

-The funnel model is marketing that generates a lead irrespective of the product.
 If you go back to classic marketing, it generates a lead and then it passes it on to sales and then sales convinces the customer to buy, and then the customer finally gets the product and then he starts understanding the product, starts using the product, and most of the time gets frustrated because he didn’t know this is what the product was before the sale was made.
 This is the classical funnel-based sales model.

-In the flywheel model, what happens is marketing does whatever it needs to do and then the customer comes to the website and then the signup — and they don’t go to sales, they go into the product.
+In the flywheel model, what happens is marketing does whatever it needs to do and then the customer comes to the website and signups — and they don’t go to sales, they go into the product.
 When they go into the product, then the flywheel starts.
-Because if you build a great product, people start liking the product and then they engage with the product, start using the product, and then they start giving good word-of-mouth, and it becomes easy for sales to convince them to buy the product.
-The loop gets closed because great product brings more people into the system, and then the whole system starts earning on its own.
+Because if you build a great product, people start liking the product and then they engage with the product, start using the product, and then they start giving good word-of-mouth feedback, and it becomes easy for sales to convince them to buy the product.
+The loop gets closed because a great product brings more people into the system, and then the whole system starts earning on its own.
 It sort of connects back with the sales engine that I talked about.
 That’s really what the flywheel model is all about: It is where the product is central to the whole process.

 Are there things you learned from that experience that you could turn into advice for other entrepreneurs?

 People often say, “Follow your passion,” but it often takes a couple of decades to see results.
 Following your passion is not like you do it for one or two years and then you see if it is working or not and then you change it.
 That’s not following your passion.
-I started on this journey maybe two and a half, maybe three decades ago, where I decided this is what is going to be my passion.
+I started on this journey maybe two and a half, decades ago, where I decided this is what is going to be my passion.
 It took 25 years for me to see a huge success, but people do not understand that following their passion means investing that kind of time.
 I believe if it’s something you are passionate about and you invest that much time in any discipline, you can make that kind of success.